AnonCatalyst/Ominis-OSINT/README.md

     Enhanced Error Handling: ⚠️ Provides informative error messages and logs unexpected errors encountered during execution, improving script reliability and maintainability.

+    Query Detection: 🔍 Detect the query in HTML content, description and titles.

 ## Targetable and Actionable Results 🎯

 Ominis OSINT provides a wealth of targetable and actionable results, empowering users with valuable insights and intelligence from the digital landscape.
 Here are some key areas where Ominis excels: